metas-mk/100-days-of-code/r2-log.md

 #### Debugging issue @metasfresh

 Debugging an Issue in metasfresh project.
 Timestamps were show as number value instead of string Date/ Time format in readonly Table Cells.
 Found the error and replaced the formatting argument for Moment.js.
 Pull Request created and merged.
 Besides that did a code Review for another issue in the frontend repository.

+### R2D60 - September 20th, 2019

+#### Debugging issue @metasfresh, documenting component hierarchy

+Debugged and fixed an issue needed for the Friday release of metasfresh.
+Replaced the hardcoded argument for a method though a constant object and used in several places.